microsoft/pxt/docs/defining-blocks.md

 ...
 ```

+## Variable assignment

+If a block instantiates a custom object, like a sprite, it's most likely that the user
+will want to store in a variable.
+Add ``blockSetVariable`` to modify the toolbox entry
+to include the variable.

 ## Testing your Blocks

 We recommend to build your block APIs iteratively and try it out in the editor to get the "feel of it".